Skip to main content

 Social Engineers will always pose a threat to digital identities on the internet.
 People and businesses must stay aware of this and try to protect themselves and others.
 However, available IAM technologies should be expected to take a broader responsibility to fight this - specifically three aspects should be in their center of attention; Elimination of shared secrets, Justifiable parties and Proof of intention.

-1. The person who is fooled into using their identity to perform the actions in question.
+1. Individuals who are deceived into using their identity to perform actions requested by the scammer.

 What differentiates social engineering from other attacks is that people are manipulated, rather than technology.
 The actual damage can be quite serious since these attacks often are door openers to more sophisticated attacks that are set in place as soon as the attacker is inside a perimeter.
 The end game of an attack could be anything from sabotage, extortion and hacktivism to theft, smearing and fraud.